epsilon537/boxlambda/docs/installation/installation.md

 ### Building and Loading from Source

 I'm continuously modifying and testing the code.
-To avoid having to update the SD card and flash the binaries each time, I added a mechanism that let's you:
+To avoid having to update the SD card and flash the binaries each time, I added a mechanism that lets you:

 1. load the bitstream and OS binary onto the device (without flashing)
 2. load a RAM disk onto the device.
 At boot time, when the system detects the RAM disk, it will load the Forth modules from that RAM disk instead of the SD card.

 #### Building and Flashing Bootloader